BlueBrain/nexus/src/main/paradox/docs/tutorial/knowledge-graph/thinking-in-graph.md

 age.
 These properties are also refered to as the entity's metadata.

  Relations between entities are first class citizen, consequently, it becomes easy to traverse and discover related entities.
-Examples of relations could be a person is friend with an other person (john --friend--> Ann)  or a person works for a company (Eric --works for--> EPFL).
+Examples of relations could be a person is friend with an other person (John --friend--> Ann)  or a person works for a company (Eric --works for--> EPFL).

  Furthermore, a graph data structure makes it easy to merge new data in existing graph.